Narenderbeniwal/iNeuron-Statistics-Assignments/README.md

 2. Let X be a random day of the week, coded so that Monday is 1, Tuesday is 2, etc. (so X takes values 1, 2,..., 7, with equal probabilities).
 Let Y be the next day after X (again represented as an integer between 1 and 7).
 Do X and Y have the same distribution?
 What is P(X)

+## Assignment 3

+1. For a group of 7 people, find the probability that all 4 seasons (winter, spring, summer, fall) occur at least once each among their birthdays, assuming that all seasons are equally likely.

+2. Alice attends a small college in which each class meets only once a week.
+She is deciding between 30 non-overlapping classes.
+There are 6 classes to choose from for each day of the week, Monday through Friday.
+Trusting in the benevolence of randomness, Alice decides to register for 7 randomly selected classes out of the 30, with all choices equally likely.
+What is the probability that she will have classes every day, Monday through Friday?